MaximilianHanussek/BOOTABLE/README.md

 You can also skip flags where you just want to use the default values.

+After the benchmarks are finished you can create a Summary file in pdf format running the following command from BOOTABLE root directory:
+<pre>Rscript --vanilla threadedBioBenchsuiteStatsGenerator.R>/pre>

+You will find the pdf file in the BOOTABLE root directory.

 ### 2. Using a .qcow2 image
 This instructions tell you how to use a .qcow2 image with everything preinstalled.
-It is further assumed that you know how to install an image in an virtuel environment or have a virtuel environment already running.
+It is further assumed that you know how to install an image in an virtual environment or have a virtual environment already running.
 Make sure you have at least 50GB of disk space.
 The image is deposited in an S3 bucket with the following URL `https://s3.denbi.uni-tuebingen.de/max/benchmark_image.qcow2`.
 You can just download it into your current directory via `wget` for example: